 I was lucky because I had some wood leftover from a fencing project.
 I found that the wood commonly used on decks (5/4” by 6”) was perfect.
 You’ll need 36” (three feet) for each planter.

-You’ll also need a roll of this stuff to make sure your potting mix doesn’t just wash away.
+You’ll also need a roll of this stuff (paid link) to make sure your potting mix doesn’t just wash away.

 The Right Tools